 Parliament Accepts Assad Nomination

-``The people's assembly approves the nomination of comrade ...
-Bashar Assad ... for president of the Arab Republic of Syria for a constitutional presidential term of seven years,'' Qadoura said.
-The rubber-stamp legislature responded with a standing ovation and thunderous applause from deputies who chanted, ``We sacrifice our blood and our souls to you, Bashar.''
+``The people’s assembly approves the nomination of comrade ...
+Bashar Assad ... for president of the Arab Republic of Syria for a constitutional presidential term of seven years,″ said Qadoura to a thunderous standing ovation from deputies who chanted, ``We sacrifice our blood and our souls for you, Bashar.″

-Moussali, who apologized when he was given the floor nearly three hours after he first spoke, pleaded that his emotional outburst be forgiven and declared his unwavering support for Bashar Assad's nomination.
+Moussali apologized when he was later given the floor and declared his unwavering support for Bashar Assad’s nomination.

 Speaker Qadoura responded: ``Your apology is a sign of respect for this institution and a confession that you have erred.″

 Also Tuesday, Amnesty International urged the new leader to release all political prisoners or grant them a fair retrial.

 The human rights group says there are at least 1,500 political detainees in Syrian jails, most ``detained in secret without access to families.″

 On its Web site, the rights group said that while the Syrian government had released thousands of detainees in recent years, ``prisoners are still detained in appalling conditions without trial or after grossly unfair trials.″